sap9433/filewatcher-webpack-plugin/README.md

 ---------------------

-#### I'm feeling super geeky and tell me more about how can I play with this plugin , a.k.a Supported options
+#### I'm feeling super geeky and tell me more about how can I play with this plugin , a.k.a Supported options :bulb: :electric_plug:

 > All the following options are basically chokidar API options .
 So please refer [this](https://github.com/paulmillr/chokidar#api) for the original source .

-###### API Options, related to files / path to watch ignore etc.
+###### API Options, related to files / path to watch ignore etc. :shower: :hammer:

 Supported Options | Details
 ------------ | -------------